 Looking for some slightly different tea biscuits?
 Give Swedish Hazelnut & Cardamom Cookies a try for your next coffee break or snack.
-Serve it with your favorite coffee, tea or a tall glass of milk.
-Stop wondering what cardamom taste like and find out with this easy cookie recipe!
+Serve it with your favorite coffee, tea, or a tall glass of milk!

 (*This post contains some affiliate links)

 Coffee shops and bakeries in Sweden normally do not have tons of cookies.
 Their sweet selections are mostly buns, pastries, or cakes.

 Cookies in Stockholm (or tea biscuits) are mostly sold in supermarkets, in packages.
 I do not mind buying them in packs, but if making them is this EASY, why bother buying them?